Hilma Burt

-Hilma Burt (sometimes misspelled Helma or Hilda Burthe or Burtte) was a brothel madam in Storyville, New Orleans during the early twentieth century.
+Hilma Burt (sometimes misspelled Helma or Hilda Burthe or Burtte) was an American brothel madam in Storyville, New Orleans, Louisiana during the early twentieth century.
 This area, originally known as "The District", permitted legalized prostitution from 1897 to 1917 and became possibly the best known area for prostitution in the nation.

 Brothel

 Burt was mistress to political boss and 4th Ward Representative to the State Legislature (1904-1920), Tom Anderson.
 Burt had replaced fellow brothel madam Josie Arlington as Anderson's mistress.
 It is said that Anderson helped Burt finance her purchase of Flo Meeker's Place in Basin Street.
 The brothel was located at no. 209, next door to Anderson's establishment, the Fair Play Saloon.